Sunday, June 15, 2025

 TRY A LITTLE TENDERNESS

-Yesterday, while reading a novel set in the early 1970s, I was arrested by a passage describing a man driving his car with his child in the front passenger seat.
+Yesterday, while reading a novel set in the early 1970s, I was arrested by a passage about a man driving his car with his child in the front passenger seat.
 The father was described as bringing the car to a sudden stop and putting out his right arm to hold his child in place.
 I, at once, had a vision of my father (in the days before seatbelts) throwing his arm across my body to hold me back each time he came to a stop sign or red light.* Would his arm have done any good in a crash?
 Of course, not.
 This was an automatic gesture of concern; it was him trying to keep me safe.

 My father wasn't someone you would have called tender, but I choose to remember this as a gesture of tenderness.
 Look, my father wasn’t warm and fuzzy; in fact, he was angry much of the time.
 Yet, I remember that he was the one who would sit up with me at night when I had a stomach bug, bringing me warm water to sip and waiting for the nausea to pass.
 And, now, almost three decades after his death, now that my memories of his harshness are fading, it is these memories of his concern, of his tenderness that shine most brightly.